pupilfirst/wd201-scripts/working-with-npm/about-npm-and-uses/README.md

 Many businesses also use `npm` to manage private development within their organizations. `npm` is made up of three distinct elements:

-1. [`npm` website](https://www.npmjs.com/) – used for finding packages, creating profiles, and managing other aspects of our `npm` usage
+1. [`npm` website](https://www.npmjs.com/) – used for finding packages, creating profiles, and managing other aspects of our `npm` usage.
 2. CLI or a Command Line Interface (CLI) – used to interact with `npm` and is run from a Terminal/Command Prompt.
 3. `npm` registry – used as the public database of JavaScript software/dependencies.